jeremiahhaastrup/jeremiahhaastrup/README.md

 Initiating on this career transition into the tech industry has been a journey filled with many highs and lows.
 I faced imposter syndrome, often feeling my skills didn't match up to other developers.
 I found myself coding for 11-12 hours a day, which led to burnout.
 Realising the need for balance, I started observing how experienced developers broke down projects and applied this logic to my freelance work.

-The support from my fellow Northcoder bootcamp members and mentors has been incredible.
-Beyond the bootcamp, I’ve been part of a Discord community of front-end and back-end developers since early 2023.
+I’ve been part of a Discord community of front-end and back-end developers since early 2023.
 This community constantly shares resources, supports each other's projects, and collaborates on group projects.

-Whether I am  developing a website or designing UX/UI interfaces, I bring forth exceptional organizational skills and meticulous preparation to not only deliver a  user-oriented product, but also provide you with the assurance that your project is entrusted to capable hands.
+Whether I am  developing a website or designing UX/UI interfaces, I bring forth exceptional organisational skills and meticulous preparation to not only deliver a  user-oriented product, but also provide you with the assurance that your project is entrusted to capable hands.